basho/riak_ensemble/doc/Readme.md

 ------------------------------------------------------------
 # Root ensemble

 The root ensemble is a special consensus group whose function is to consistently maintain the list of nodes and ensembles in the cluster.
 Node joins (2), node removals (3) and ensemble creations (4) are translated to modify operations (5) on the cluster state object managed by the root ensemble.
 There is also a special operation that just gossips the current cluster state to the local manager (6).
-The only difference is which function and arguments is passed to modify the cluster state (7) (8).
-The cluster state structure and operations are encapsulated in the riak_ensemble_state module (9)
+The only difference is which function and arguments are passed to modify the cluster state (7) (8).
+The cluster state structure and operations are encapsulated in the riak_ensemble_state module (9).

 **Note**: The cluster state structure also contains ensemble peer lists, but the root ensemble does not manage them.
 Ensembles modify their peer lists themselves (10) and send it to the managers.
 But the peer lists are versioned, so when the root ensemble sends its cluster state to the manager, the merge operation used discards the outdated peer lists from the root ensemble (11) (12) (13).